apsinsights/aps-enrollment-map/README.md

 		mapFill.bringToBack();
 	})
 ```
-With the [JSON Viewer extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) in chrome you can view the [enrollment-map-elementary-zones](https://apsinsights.org/documents/2018/05/enrollment-map-elementary-zones.txt) file we load in the code.
+With the [JSON Viewer extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) in chrome you can view the [enrollment-map-elementary-zones](https://apsinsights.org/documents/2018/05/enrollment-map-elementary-zones.txt) file that we're loading above.

 To create the GeoJSON file, we used the [geojsonio](https://github.com/ropensci/geojsonio) package in R to load a school zone shapefile and then merge it with performance data.
-GIS programs like arcGIS or QGIS can also convert do this, but the R code is helpful to quickly refresh the file each time new performance data is released.
+GIS programs like arcGIS or QGIS can also do this, but the R code is convenient to quickly refresh the file each time new performance data is released.

 In the code snippet above, we're passing functions for the **style** and **onEachFeature** options.
 Style is determined by the function **colorMap**, shown below.
 ColorMap gives a color to each school shape according to the school's data.
 Notice that the colorMap function refers to data, such as "feature.properties.ccrpi_score".
 These data are included in the geojson file that we loaded above.